 And this covenant relationship was to point toward an even more transcendent way God intended to dwell among His people in a worldwide covenant relationship (kingdom) without political, ethnic or national borders.
 “Israel is the preview of coming attractions,” says Michael.
 “Israel was not intended to be the final stage of global redemption.”

-And God would later promise that nations would be descend from Abraham (Genesis 17), and when Isaac was finally born and Abraham was firmly wedded to the idea of a covenant relationship with God and in faith, God finally reveals that “all the nations of the earth shall be blessed” through Abraham.
+God would later promise that nations would descend from Abraham (Genesis 17).
+When that first descendant, Isaac, was finally born – and Abraham was firmly wedded to the idea of a covenant relationship with God and in faith – God reveals that “all the nations of the earth shall be blessed” through Abraham.
 (Genesis 22:18).
 God’s plan was firmly in place with the end goal being to bless all the nations of the earth.

-Israel was not ever to be the end goal.
-They would transgress every element of the covenant God made with them, and they, themselves, would need redemption.
-Though they were meant to be the platform from which the redemption of the world would come, they, themselves, would undermine that very platform and need redemption, just like all the rest of the world.
+Israel would transgress every element of the covenant God made with them, and they, themselves, would need redemption.
+Though they were meant to be the platform from which the redemption of the world would come, they, themselves, would undermine that very platform and need redemption – no differently than the rest of the world.

-Until Jesus was born, it was a mystery how redemption could come to the world through Israel even though Israel violated every element of the very covenant God made with them such that even they needed the redemption that was to come through them.
+Until Jesus was born, it was a mystery how redemption could come to the world through Israel, all the more so as Israel violated every element of the very covenant God made with them such that they needed the same redemption that was to come through them.

 The good news is that God is willing to live among us and desires to live with us.
 He always has!
 In fact, he doesn’t just want to live among us; He wants us to live in us; and He desires to redeem all of us – that none would perish.
 (John 3:16)